 But first: lead me in with a count of seventeen, Mr. Stapleton, then wave your baton—it’s the sound of May on Gray Days and Gold.
-(You can listen via the embedded player just below in this post or on the Mixcloud website.)
+(You can listen via the embedded player just below in this post—if you don’t see it, try turning off your ad-blocker then reloading the page—or on the Mixcloud website.)

 - LAKE, “Roundelay” (2020) • Bandcamp • Amazon • iTunes